Intuitions of Machine Learning Researchers about Transfer Learning for Medical Image Classification: Methods: questionnaire

 Finally, to probe context-dependent intuitions beyond a single choice for ``medical images'', we presented two controlled case studies.
-Each study featured a visually and semantically distinct medical imaging task while offering the same candidate source datasets.
-By varying the target task while keeping the source options constant, this design aimed to reveal how researchers' selection criteria and reasoning change depending on the specific context, thus uncovering their underlying heuristics for choosing a source dataset.
+Each study featured a visually and semantically distinct medical imaging task while offering the same candidate \emph{source datasets}.
+By varying the target task while keeping the source options constant, this design aimed to reveal how researchers' selection criteria and reasoning change depending on the specific context, thus uncovering their underlying heuristics for choosing a \emph{source dataset}.

-The first case study presented participants with a classification task on colorectal Hematoxylin and Eosin (H\&E) image patches~\cite{ignatov2024nct}, where the objective was to distinguish between different tissue types.
-The second case study involved a multi-label classification task on chest X-rays, requiring the identification of common thoracic pathologies~\cite{irvin2019chexpert}.
-Within each case, participants followed the same sequence of actions: \begin{enumerate} \item Indicating how likely they would choose each potential source dataset, with the options \textit{Likely}, \textit{Neutral}, \textit{Unlikely}, and \textit{Not sure};
+The case study 1, \texttt{CS-tissue}, is a classification task on colorectal Hematoxylin and Eosin (H\&E) image patches~\cite{ignatov2024nct}, where the objective was to distinguish between different tissue types.
+The case study 2, \texttt{CS-xray}, is a multi-label classification task on chest X-rays, requiring the identification of common thoracic pathologies~\cite{irvin2019chexpert}.
+We chose these as the targets datasets because (1) they are among the most widely used medical imaging modalities, (2) they represent clearly distinct visual and semantic categories, and (3) they expose participants to both color and grayscale imaging.